 - Are designed based on a combination of research-based social change theories and behavior change models such as diffusion of innovation, social norms, stages of change model, social learning theory or theory of planned behavior.

 Social marketing is not the same as:

 - Word of mouth marketing

-Check out our blog post for more on the differences between these various disciplines.
+Check out this blog post for more on the differences between these various disciplines.